EricEricEricJin/ENGG1340COMP2113-Group-Project/README.md

 For the two key sets, user can also specify part of the keys instead of all. (unspecified keys will follow the default)

-A full Example of user configure file:
+An example of user configure file:
 ```json
 {
     "theme": "light, bord",